tomchapin/newhope/README.md

 # NewHope: Harnessing 99% of GPT-4's Programming Capabilities

-We introduce NewHope, a fine-tuned chat model based on llama-2-13b, aiming to provide a strong coding capability.
+We introduce NewHope, a chat model based on llama-2-13b, aiming to provide a strong coding capability.
 NewHope handle different languages including Python, C++, Java, JavaScript, Go, and more.
 Preliminary evaluation on HumanEval shows that **NewHope possesses 99% of GPT-4's programming capabilities**.

 **Contact**: SLAM (<ins>S</ins>UFE <ins>L</ins>arge <ins>A</ins>I <ins>M</ins>odel) is a research group at Shanghai University of Finance and Economics. cui.wanyun@sufe.edu.cn